Reef Wreck & Critter

 Komodo Islands Nudibranch - Copyright Jeff Mullins 2010

-• We move further into the Komodo National Park, where we will conduct dives suited to the divers onboard.
+• We move further into the Komodo National Park, where we will conduct dives around the northern and central areas of the National Park waters.
 The locations will be determined by sea conditions (currents, waves and underwater visibility) and the type of dives you would like to experience, as well as specific locations to see marine life that you are keen to photograph.

 • While continuing our dives around the islands, each day tackling any issues you may have with your own underwater camera rig or with any aspect of your underwater photography.
-Evenings will be spent reviewing images and with round-table informal instruction on Adobe Photoshop Lightroom techniques and tricks for editing your underwater photos.
+Evenings will be spent reviewing images and offering help with editing of your photos.

 Komodo Reef Scene - Copyright Jeff Mullins 2010